dtonhofer/prolog_code/unpacked/onepointfour_basics/README.md

 ?- run_tests.
 ```

+The `bin` directory contains a shell script which runs all the test.

 ## Module naming

 The name of a module is relatively arbitrary.
 We always use the atom `onepointfour_basis_X` where `X` is the suffix-less name